sdutrapereira/playfair/Introduction/Introduction.md

 (india_table)=
 ![Whitworth's table showing similar data 1697-1773 (1776)](../img/india_table_intro.png)

 As we can see in [](#india_table) from Whitworth's *State of the trade of Great Britain*[^whitworth_citation] tables were the common way to present quantitative data.
-In his Commercial and Political Atlas [^cpa_citation] Playfair tries to make the visualisation and analysis of this kind of information more visual and impactful.
-Although based on a similar dataset [Figure 1a](../img/india_table_intro.png) is more effentive in conveying information.
+In his Commercial and Political Atlas [^cpa_citation] Playfair tries to make the visualisation and analysis of this kind of information easier.
+Although based on a similar dataset [Figure 1a](../img/india_table_intro.png) is more effective in conveying information.

 [^whitworth_citation]: See [@friendly_history_2021], For a full view of the table click [hier](../img/india_table_intro.png)
 [^cpa_citation]: See [@friendly_history_2021]